Jayeshchaudhari78/Healthcare-Analysis/README.md

 ## Project Overview

-The Healthcare Analysis project covers several important areas that affect both patient care and hospital operations.
+The Healthcare Analysis project covers several important areas affecting patient care and hospital operations.
 Here’s a breakdown of what the dashboard shows:

 1. Patient Flow
 This section tracks the number of patients admitted and discharged each week.
 It helps hospital managers understand trends in admissions and discharges, which can be used to plan for bed availability and staffing.
 For example, around 1.7K patients were admitted and 0.8K were discharged every week.